A Scenario — 2026 to 2035

 "In the event of armed conflict with a major neighbouring power, India's decision-support systems, logistics AI, and satellite analysis platforms carry estimated foreign dependency components of 35–60%.
 The structural nature of this dependency means it cannot be resolved within a conflict timeline.
 We are, in the relevant sense, not self-sufficient in the tools of modern warfare."

-By 2035, the structural extraction has become self-sustaining.
+The structural extraction has become self-sustaining.
 India's digital economy generates ₹38 lakh crore ($460 billion) annually.
 Of this, an estimated 12–15% flows to foreign platform owners as API fees, cloud margin, licensing, and data rents — a permanent tax on Indian economic activity paid to foreign sovereigns.

 Indian languages have degraded in frontier AI systems.
 The models trained on English, Mandarin, and Spanish have no commercial incentive to achieve true fluency in Tamil, Telugu, or Odia.
 India's cultural and linguistic diversity — the raw material of its civilizational identity — is underrepresented in the systems that increasingly mediate how Indians access information, services, and opportunity.